 Including an Introductory Lecture to the Course of Materia Medica and Therapeutics, delivered at King's College.
-Svo.
+8vo.
 6s.
 6d. boards.

-"This very amusing and curious volume has been already so fully noticed in the different literary and medical journals, that we have only the agreeable duty of recommending it to the notice of our conversal and it.-Medico Chirurgical Review. mending it to the notice of our general and ;
+"This very amusing and curious volume has been already so fully noticed in the dif-ferent literary and medical journals, that we have only the agreeable duty of recom-mending it to the notice of the agreeable duty of recom-tion."-Medico Chirurgical Review. mending it to the notice of our general and ;

-The WELLESLEY DESPATCHES. -INDIA.
+\\\\\ The WELLESLEY DESPATCHES. -TTDIA.